-Eligibility to become a member of the Public Constitution is open to people living within the defined catchment area of the Trust.
+Eligibility to become a member of the Public Constituency is open to people living within the defined catchment area of the Trust.
 This will include residents from the following Local Authority electoral areas (as defined for the purpose of Local Authority elections).
 The Public Constituency may also include volunteers providing support to the Trust who will be a member of the constituency in which they ordinarily reside.

-An individual is only eligible for membership of the public constituency if he/she lives in an area specified in the Constitution for a public constituency.
+An individual is only eligible for membership of the public constituency if they live in an area specified in the Constitution for a public constituency.

 Constituency Minimum Number of Members Number of Governors to be elected from that Constituency

 Dudley

 Brierley Hill 50 2

 Central Dudley 50 2

 North Dudley 50 2

 Stourbridge 50 2

 Halesowen 50 2

 Others

 Tipton and Rowley Regis 24 1

-0. 4.
-00. (0.1 1

 South Staffordshire and Wyre Forest 24 1

 Rest of England 12 1